T045T/TIS-100/README.md

 > We'll need to keep this in mind when designing the ALU!

 Due to the way two's complement numbers work, this means we can nab the block in between those two for our own sordid purposes.
-Since there aren't that many special values, I'll just take the block from `10000000000` to `10000010000` - easy to recognize, and 16 "special" numbers are more than we need!
+Since there aren't that many special values, I'll just take the block from `10000000000` to `10000001111` - easy to recognize, and 16 "special" numbers are more than we need!

 > **Architecture Note:**
 >
 > Registers and ports are numbered starting from `10000000000` when expressed as 11-bit numbers.

+*Another note:*

+*One could also choose to use Binary Coded Decimal (BCD) arithmetic for the TIS-100.
+Signed BCD would only use one more bit than two's complement (4 bits for each decimal place, plus one sign bit) and we could still squeeze in the registers in the space BCD doesn't use.*

+*But ultimately, it doesn't make much of a difference, I hope, and two's complement is more familiar (and maybe, better supported by synthesis tools?)*

 ### Registers & Ports
 Now, what special numbers might we need?